ibm-cloud-docs/openshift/openshift_cli_install.md

         -   **Linux**: [https://storage.googleapis.com/kubernetes-release/release/v1.18.14/bin/linux/amd64/kubectl](https://storage.googleapis.com/kubernetes-release/release/v1.18.14/bin/linux/amd64/kubectl){: external}
         -   **Windows**: Install the Kubernetes CLI in the same directory as the {{site.data.keyword.cloud_notm}} CLI.
 This setup saves you some file path changes when you run commands later. [https://storage.googleapis.com/kubernetes-release/release/v1.18.14/bin/windows/amd64/kubectl.exe](https://storage.googleapis.com/kubernetes-release/release/v1.18.14/bin/windows/amd64/kubectl.exe){: external}

     If you have multiple clusters that run different versions of Kubernetes, you can download separate `kubectl` binary files.
-Then, set up an alias in your local terminal profile to point to the separate binary files that match the version of `kubectl` your cluster needs.
+Then, set up an alias in your local command-line interface (CLI) profile to point to the separate binary files that match the version of `kubectl` your cluster needs.
     {: tip}
 3. Open the downloaded, compressed files.
 For example, you might double-click the compressed files in your Downloads folder, or run a command such as `tar -xvf oc.tar.gz`.
 4. If you use Mac OS or Linux, complete the following steps to add the binary files to your `PATH` system variable.